What Ski Boot Size Do You Need?

 Which is beautifully annoying, because the boot may hurt precisely because it was chosen too comfortably at the start.

-Ski boots often need to feel firm, close and controlled when new.
+Ski boots should feel firm, close and controlled when new.

 Not painful.